Xy15/simple-ethereum-event-scanner/README.md

 2. Install Ganache. https://trufflesuite.com/ganache/
 3. Change the Ganache port number to 8545.
 4. Compile and deploy to Ganache using Remix IDE. https://remix.ethereum.org/
 5. Get the ABI and contract address from the Remix IDE after deployment and change the abi and contractAddress variables in the eventScanner.js file.
+6. Install packages 'npm install'